cart/bevy/crates/bevy_asset/notes.md

 * "Everything is a loader"
 * Run anywhere / no platform-restricting dependencies
 * Async IO
+    * Why use async_fs (blocking io on a thread pool) when we could just do blocking io on our own IO thread pool?
+        * That would "starve" the IO thread pool / prevent progress
+        * Support other true-async backends (network)
 * Single Arc tree (no more "active handle" counting)
 * Open Questions
     * Implied dependencies (via load calls / scopes) vs dependency enumeration (via Asset type).
 Call out tradeoffs in PR